agranlund/raven/hw/raven/a2/README.md

 ## Changelog:
 - Silkscreen: Fixed wrong pinout info for J305
-- Silkscreen: Clearer orientation for J103 and J401
-- Silkscreen: Clearer orientation for J204, J205, J206, J305
-- Silkscreen: Clearer orientation for U601
 - Silkscreen: Reversed order of RAM simms
+- Silkscreen: Clearer orientation for a bunch of headers
-- Silkscreen: Made pin1 marker more clear on some SMD footprints
+- Silkscreen: Clearer pin1 markers for a bunch of SMD footprints
 - Footprint:  Larger footprints for handsolder D201, D202, D203
 - BOM: Replaced PLCC64 socket for U104 with black part
 - BOM: Replaced PLCC84 socket for U108 with black part